Skip to main content

 The concept of “voluntary” participation under the ADA is a term of art with significant legal implications.
 The EEOC’s interpretation has been that the financial incentive offered cannot be so substantial as to be coercive.
 This position has led to a complex history of rulemaking and litigation.

-The core of the issue is determining the threshold at which an incentive effectively becomes a penalty for non-participation, thereby rendering the disclosure of involuntary.
+The core of the issue is determining the threshold at which an incentive effectively becomes a penalty for non-participation, thereby rendering the disclosure of medical information involuntary.
 The ADA’s “safe harbor” provision for insurance has been a point of contention, with courts and the EEOC debating whether it allows for larger incentives if the wellness program is part of a bona fide insurance benefit plan.

 This debate underscores a fundamental tension in the law ∞ promoting public health through incentivization while simultaneously protecting individuals with disabilities from being forced to disclose their health status.
 The legal standard requires that the program be “reasonably designed to promote health or prevent disease.”
 This is not a superficial requirement.